-Batman: Through The Looking Glass by Bruce Jones and Sam Kieth (graphic novel review)
+Batman: Through The Looking Glass by Bruce Jones and Sam Kieth (graphic novel review).

-Originally printed in five parts, we follow the Batman’s drugged fantasy of following the white rabbit, meeting Alice and his time in both wonderland and the looking glass.
+Originally printed in five parts, we follow the Batman’s drugged fantasy of following the white rabbit, meeting Alice and his time in both Wonderland and the looking glass.
 Alfred and Robin try to get him back.
-Alice is also part Celie, a childhood friend who died of diphtheria, which he survived.
-There’s a bit of a grey area as to just where this is going on and how much the Mad Hatter is part of the fantasy, especially as Celie frequently calls the Batman by his real name.
+Alice is also part Celie, a childhood friend who died of diphtheria, which she survived.
+There’s a bit of a grey area as to just where this affair is going on and how much the Mad Hatter is part of the fantasy, especially as Celie frequently calls the Batman by his real name.

-If anything, it’s best to read and just enjoy the ride than dwell on it too much.
+If anything, it’s better to read and just enjoy the ride than dwell on it too much.
 I think my favourite line is Batman addressing Celie with ‘Your logic is so mercifully free of the ravages of comprehension.’
 Maybe that is the way to think of the story.

 GF Willmetts